The One-Page AI Policy That Ships in Two Weeks

 The body of the policy is three lists.

 Approved tools.
 The specific products, by name, your people are allowed to use for work.
-With links to where to request access and which plan tier they are on.
+With links to where to request access and which plan tier they’re on.
 This list is short on purpose.
 Two or three is normal.
 One is fine.
-The list reflects what you have already procured under enterprise terms that protect your data.
-Anything not on the list is not approved, full stop.
-If a department head wants something added, there is a one-paragraph request process.
+The list reflects what you’ve already procured under enterprise terms that protect your data.
+Anything not on the list isn’t approved, full stop.
+If a department head wants something added, there’s a one-paragraph request process.
 Approval or denial within two weeks.
 That cadence is the whole game.

 Restricted data.
-The categories of information that do not go into any AI tool, approved or not.
+The categories of information that don’t go into any AI tool, approved or not.
 Be specific to your business.
 Generic categories are useless.
-“Confidential information” is not a category.
+“Confidential information” isn’t a category.
 “Customer payment data, signed contracts, employee compensation, M&A working files, anything subject to a current NDA, anything covered by HIPAA, anything covered by attorney-client privilege” is a category.
 Five to eight specific lines.
 Not twenty.
 Twenty means nobody will remember any of them.

 Logged and reviewed.
 What you actually monitor.
 For approved enterprise tools, this is admin-console usage data: who used what, how often, on what kind of prompt patterns where the vendor exposes them.
 For unapproved tools, this is whatever your endpoint or DLP stack catches.
 State the review cadence.
 Quarterly is the default.
 State who reviews it.
 Name the role, not the department.